 MDC Electric specializes in EV charger installations.
 We’ve installed hundreds of chargers for all types of vehicles including Tesla, Audi, Toyota, BMW, Jaguar, Ford, Hyundai, Kia and Volvo.
 We’ve also worked with all types of EV charger brands including Tesla, ChargePoint, Grizzl-E, Flo, and ClipperCreek.

-Each job is different depending on the status of the electrical panel, distance from point of charge, etc. Give us a call and we’d be happy to provide an estimate for you.
+Each job is different depending on the status of the electrical panel, distance from point of charge, finished or unfinished areas etc. Give us a call or send us an email and we’d be happy to provide an estimate for you.